-A Louisville Nursing Home Neglect Attorney Discusses Dehydration
+A Louisville Nursing Home Neglect Lawyer Talks About Dehydration

 Dehydration is a serious medical condition in which the body’s organs do not have enough water to carry out vital functions.
 While the young and able-bodied only usually suffer serious dehydration due to extremely hot weather, over-exercising, or illness, seniors and the elderly can become dangerously dehydrated simply because they do not consume enough fluids.